smudge/decks/railsconf-2022/slides.md

 ## RAILS_ENV={**demo**, development, test, production}

 <!--
-And so what I'm going to be talking about today is this idea of adding a new, dedicated environment -- called "demo" -- for giving application demos.
+And so what I'm going to be talking about today is this idea of adding a new, dedicated environment -- called "demo" -- for giving, well, application demos.
 -->

 ---